lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

-TOPCAT has many options for modifying your plots -- substantially more than can be adequately described in a short tutorial like this -- so we again recommend the interested user to consult the `TOPCAT documentation <http://www.star.bris.ac.uk/~mbt/topcat/>`_.
+TOPCAT has many options for modifying your plots -- substantially more than can be adequately described in a short tutorial like this -- so it is again recommended that the interested user consult the `TOPCAT documentation <http://www.star.bris.ac.uk/~mbt/topcat/>`_.

 Example 3.
 Interact with Multiple Plots/Tables